kubernetes/kops/docs/cli/kops_create_cluster.md

       --bastion                     Pass the --bastion flag to enable a bastion instance group.
 Only applies to private topology.
-      --channel string              Channel for default versions and configuration to use (default "stable") --cloud string                Cloud provider to use - gce, aws --dns-zone string             DNS hosted zone to use (defaults to longest matching zone) --image string                Image to use
+      --channel string              Channel for default versions and configuration to use (default "stable") --cloud string                Cloud provider to use - gce, aws --dns string                  DNS hosted zone to use: public|private.
+Default is 'public'. (default "Public") --dns-zone string             DNS hosted zone to use (defaults to longest matching zone) --image string                Image to use
       --kubernetes-version string   Version of kubernetes to run (defaults to version in channel)